Sabiha Sultan: Divorce

-Sabiha's husband, Ömer Faruk developed an increased interest in his cousin Mihrişah Sultan, the daughter of crown prince Şehzade Yusuf Izzeddin.
+Sabiha's husband, Ömer Faruk, developed an increased interest in his cousin Mihrişah Sultan, the daughter of crown prince Şehzade Yusuf Izzeddin.
 It was also a public knowledge that things were not going well between Faruk and Sabiha.

 In 1944, Mihrişah even sided with Faruk when the council chose Prince Ahmed Nihad as the head of the family.
 While Sabiha backed the council's decision and approved the choice of the leader.
 Her daughters also sided with her.
 Faruk accused Sabiha of turning their daughters against him.
 But he was already in love with Mihrişah and the issue of the council was just an excuse.

-And so on 5 March 1948, after twenty eight years of marriage, Ömer Faruk divorced Sabiha, and married Mihrişah Sultan.
-However, their marriage didn't last, and a few years later, Mihrişah divorced.
+And so, on 5 March 1948, after twenty eight years of marriage, Ömer Faruk divorced Sabiha, and married Mihrişah Sultan.
+However, their marriage didn't last, and a few years later Mihrişah divorced.
 Later Faruk would tell his friends, "I divorced the most beautiful woman in the world to marry the ugliest one.
 Fate!".

 Later years

 Following her divorce, Sabiha Sultan left her home in Maadi on the other side of Cairo to be closer to her eldest daughter, Princess Neslişah.
 Taking a few things with her she moved to a small apartment in Heliopolis.
-She sent her furniture to her second daughter Princess Hanzade's house in Cairo, while she was living in Paris.
+She sent her furniture to her second daughter Princess Hanzade's house in Cairo, while she was living in Paris, France.
 But after the Egyptian revolution of 1952, all she owned there was confiscated with all the belongings of her daughter and son-in-law.

 Later, Sabiha went to Paris for a while, to live with Princess Hanzade.
 Sabiha also stayed with Neslişah at Montreux for sometime.
 Here she visited her cousin Sultanzade Sabahaddin Bey, son of Seniha Sultan.
-But as soon as the female members of the Ottoman family were allowed to return to Turkey in 1952 she moved to Istanbul.
+But, as soon as the female members of the Ottoman family were allowed to return to Turkey in 1952, she moved to Istanbul, when she took the name Sabiha Osmanoğlu.
 She rented a small flat in Kuyuku Bostan Street in the district of Nişantaşı, and the few things she still had in Egypt were sent to Istanbul.

 Death

-Sabiha Sultan died on 26 August 1971 at the age of seventy seven in her mansion in Çengelköy, Istanbul and was buried in Aşiyan Asri Cemetery.
+Sabiha Sultan died on 26 August 1971 at the age of seventy seven in her mansion in Çengelköy, Istanbul, and was buried in Aşiyan Asri Cemetery.